antest1/resource-usage-middleware/README.md

 - GPU metrics require NVIDIA drivers + NVML.
 If `pynvml` or NVML aren’t available, GPU metrics are skipped gracefully.
 - Peak CPU memory is sampled from process RSS; very short-lived spikes between sampling intervals may be missed.
 Lower the `poll_interval_s` for finer resolution (at the cost of more sampling overhead).
+- CPU utilization (%): psutil reports process % relative to a single CPU, so values can exceed 100 on multi-core systems (up to 100 * num_logical_cpus).